g2nb/docs/docs/jupyter-users.md

 information about GenePattern, please see our [10-minute tutorial](http://software.broadinstitute.org/cancer/software/genepattern/quick-start) and/or
 check out one of our [video tutorials](http://software.broadinstitute.org/cancer/software/genepattern/video-tutorials).

+## 3. What is Galaxy?

+## 4. What is Cytoscape?

+## 5. What is IGV?

-## 3. GenePattern Cells
+## 6. Tool Cells

-GenePattern cells are Python code cells which are automatically executed, and which display a visual widget for submitting GenePattern analyses or working with the results of these analyses.
-These cells are displayed as a new cell type, and can be added either through the Jupyter menu or through the GenePattern Notebook search functionality.
+Tool cells are Python code cells which are automatically executed, and which display a visual widget for submitting analyses or working with the results of these analyses.
+These cells are displayed as a new cell type, and can be added either through the Jupyter menu or through the g2nb search functionality.

 ![image](img/content_screen_shot_2015-10-22_at_11_50_01.png)

 ![image](img/content_screen_shot_2015-08-24_at_10_30_39.png)

+Tool cells are currently available for four tools: GenePattern, Galaxy, Cytoscape, and IGV

-GenePattern cells come in three types: authentication, task cells and job cells.
+These cells are further broken down into: authentication, analysis and job cells.

 ### A. Authentication cells
-are used to authenticate the notebook user with a GenePattern server.
-One of these cells must be added to a notebook and the user authenticated before the functionality of other GenePattern cells becomes available.
-If a GenePattern cell is added to a notebook before authentication has happened, it will automatically become one of these cells.
+are used to authenticate the notebook user with a tool's server.
+One of these cells must be added to a notebook and the user authenticated before the functionality of other tool cells becomes available.
+If a tool cell is added to a notebook before authentication has happened, it will automatically become one of these cells.

 ![image](img/content_screen_shot_2015-08-24_at_10_27_12.png)